heizenwhite/cnn-handwriting-detectionplatform/README.md

-# AIgorithms

-This is the repo for working on our AI in education project for the Next-gen Hackathon.

 ## Project Description

 ### Convolutional Neural Network (CNN)

-Our project is about using AI to help teachers evaluate essays and give feedback to students.
+My project is about using AI to help teachers evaluate essays and give feedback to students.
 We are using the [Kaggle Handwriting Recognition Dataset](https://www.kaggle.com/datasets/landlord/handwriting-recognition) to train our model.

 The model is yet to be trained completely, 3 iterations out of 1000 have been done so far for time constraint, and the results are noticed (See screenshot below).
 We are still working on it.
 ![Alt text](image.png)